liqd/adhocracy3/src/adhocracy/adhocracy/docs/rest_api.rst

     [...'adhocracy.resources.pool.IBasicPool', ...'adhocracy.resources.section.ISection'...]

 Each of these keys points to an object describing the resource.
-If the resource implements property sheets (and a resource that doesn't would be rather useless!), the object will have a 'sheets' key whose value is a list of the sheets implemented by the resource::
+If the resource implements sheets (and a resource that doesn't would be rather useless!), the object will have a 'sheets' key whose value is a list of the sheets implemented by the resource::